 Take some well-deserved time off.
-A day or two won’t kill your business, and I am a huge believer of putting some distance between you and your work in order to gain a fresh perspective and hash out any confusion or plateau you are experiencing.
+A day or two won’t kill your business, and I am a huge believer in putting some distance between you and your work to gain a fresh perspective and hash out any confusion or plateau you are experiencing.
 Spend the time doing anything else but your work, take your mind off of it and when you come back, you will feel ready to take it on again.

 Look Back on Your Work and See Your Immense Growth

 Often times we hit a wall when we fail to realize how far we have come.
 There will be many moments of disappointment, frustration and self-doubt along your journey.
 You may be in a tough, transitional period in your career, or you’re ready to take a leap to the next phase but aren’t sure how to achieve that.